MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-rolling-upgrade.md

-Cluster rolling upgrade was introduced in Windows Server 2016.
-This feature enables you to upgrade the operating system of cluster nodes without stopping Hyper-V workloads running on the nodes.
+Cluster rolling upgrade feature enables you to upgrade the operating system of cluster nodes without stopping Hyper-V workloads running on the nodes.
 [Read more](/windows-server/failover-clustering/cluster-operating-system-rolling-upgrade#requirements) about rolling upgrade requirements and architecture.

 ::: moniker range="sc-vmm-2019"